RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Architecting the Processor Components

 \subsection{Processor Core Design}

-We analyze various aspects of the core's pipeline for M3D in detail, as described in Table~\ref{table:structure}.

-\subsubsection{\mrev{I}mpact of \mrev{P}ipeline \mrev{W}idth}
+\subsubsection{\mrev{I}mpact of \mrev{P}ipeline \mrev{W}idth.}

-We aim to understand the performance impact of higher in-flight requests in M3D systems by studying the impact of wider pipelines in M3D, in comparison to its effect on 2D and 3D systems.
-Wider pipelines lead to a higher number of in-flight requests, which can be beneficial when the processor's backend can serve requests efficiently. \fig{\ref{fig:wide-bw-bfs}} compares the speed up in 2D, 3D, and M3D systems when doubling the pipeline width for a bandwidth-bound workload (\texttt{BFS}).
-Each data point is the speedup of each configuration after widening the pipeline over \emph{the same configuration}.
-We make two observations.
-First, doubling the pipeline width provides a 40\% speedup in the M3D system.
-Second, we do not observe similar performance improvements from increasing the pipeline width in the 2D and 3D systems for this bandwidth-bound workload. \nmg{With large core counts,} main memory \nmg{bandwidth becomes} the major \nmg{performance} bottleneck in the 2D and 3D systems \nmg{and} cannot service a higher number of in-flight memory requests from the wide pipeline.
-Across all workloads in Table~\ref{table:wls}, we observe a 16\% performance improvement on average across all core counts (1, 16, 64, 128).
-For compute-bound workloads with higher ILP among our workloads, we observe an on-average 28\% speedup across all core counts. \nmg{We conclude that wider pipelines provide relatively higher performance benefits to M3D compared to 2D and 3D systems.}
+\revidc{\hyperref[q:r3/1c]{R3/1c}}\Copy{R3/1c}{We aim to understand the impact of wider pipelines in the M3D-based system.
+Wider pipelines lead to a higher number of in-flight requests, which can be beneficial when the main memory can serve requests efficiently. \revctaco{\fig{\ref{fig:r3-wide}} shows the performance of a 64-core M3D system with doubled pipeline width normalized to the performance of a 64-core baseline M3D system.
+Across all our workloads, we observe a 32.3\% average speedup.}}

+\revctaco{To differentiate the impact of pipeline width on the performance of 2D, 3D, and M3D-based systems, in \fig{\ref{fig:wide-bw-bfs}}, we show an example of a bandwidth-bound workload (BFS) on these systems when doubling the pipeline width.} Each data point is the speedup of each configuration after widening the pipeline over \emph{the same configuration}.
+We observe that doubling the pipeline width provides a 40\% speedup in the M3D-based system, while providing a lower speedup in the 2D and 3D systems. \nmg{This is because, with large core counts,} main memory \nmg{bandwidth becomes} a major \nmg{performance} bottleneck in the 2D and 3D systems \nmg{and} cannot service a higher number of requests from the wide pipeline.
-\head{Width of Individual Pipeline Stages} We analyze the effects of increasing the widths of different pipeline stages to understand whether significant benefits are obtained by selectively increasing the widths of only parts of pipeline at lower area cost.
-We evaluate \romnum{i}~the M3D system with 2$\times$ read/write ports for the register file, and \romnum{ii}~the isolated effect of backend bandwidth by doubling the width of the functional units and reordering structures, without increasing the frontend bandwidth.
-We make two key observations.
-First, we do not observe a meaningful speedup ($<$2\%) when only doubling the read/write ports of the register file.
-Second, doubling the width of \emph{both} the backend and frontend of the pipeline leads to 1.27$\times$ better performance than only doubling the backend's width.